On Romodernism: The Case for an Authentic 'Spiritual' Ecology

 The two forces act in opposition—the 'environmental movement' works to subdue and homogenize and the 'ecological movement' works to transcend and differentiate.
 The former adheres to 'public' opinion and goes with what is generally accepted and prescribed, whereas the latter owns a ‘private perspective’ in concord with our deepest, immutable nature—much to the chagrin of those who harbor totalitarian tendencies.

-In a way, these two views continue the classic struggle between science and conscience―except instead of science exhorting the religious to join their ranks, it demands that science falls in line with the religious.
+In a way, these two views continue the classic struggle for our conscience―except instead of science exhorting the religious to join their ranks, it demands that science falls in line with the religious.